Hopping on the metro without a moment’s hesitation.

 You may be tempted to skip learning Hangul at the beginning of your Korean learning journey—and sure, it’s possible to learn to speak Korean without learning how to read.
 I once met the director of studies at an English college in Korea who’d lived in Seoul for ten years and spoke Korean fluently, but who never learned to read!

-But being able to read Hangul will make your Korean learning much easier in the long run.
+But being able to read Hangul will make it much easier in the long run to learn the Korean language.
 It opens up a whole world of fascinating ways to practice the language and will make traveling in Korea much, much easier.